BIG CYPRESS TREE STATE PARK

 The park is host for the annual Big Cypress Fall Festival that attracts large numbers of visitors who enjoy arts and crafts, birds of prey programs, and musical entertainment.
 For additional information about the festival, contact the park.

-Big Cypress Tree State Natural Area is located in Northwest Tennessee in Weakley County seven miles from the town of Greenfield, and may be reached by following the signs beginning at the junction of Highway 45E and Hwy.
-445, just north of Greenfield.
+Big Cypress Tree State Natural Area is located in Northwest Tennessee in Weakley County ten miles from the town of Greenfield, and may be reached by following the signs beginning at the junction of Highway 45E and Hwy.
+445.